tjphoton/FCND/FCND-P2-Motion-Planning/FCND_P2_writeup.md

 ![collinearity determinant](./misc/path_pruned.png)

 ### Execute the flight
 The drone in the simulator is able to fly following the found path.
-One problem is it takes such a long time for the A* algorithm to calculate the path.
-The connection between the script and simulator timed out.
-I have to run the script twice, first time to calculate a path, second time skip the calculation, fed previous calculated the waypoints to the simulator.
+One problem is it takes a long time for the A* algorithm to calculate the path.
+The connection between the script and simulator timed out during this lenthy calculation.
+To work around it, I ran the script twice, first time to calculate a path, second time skip the calculation, fed previous calculated the waypoints to the simulator.
 The drone is able to fly from start to goal postion!
+The green spheres in the graph indicate each waypoints fed by the search algorithm after pruning.

 ![collinearity determinant](./misc/fly1.png)
 ![collinearity determinant](./misc/fly2.png)